1. The Mission

 Despite being the most decentralized, robust, and antifragile network ever created, we contend that the Bitcoin blockchain requires such a sidechain in order to reach its full potential of becoming the backbone for not just the hardest money but also the most accessible, free, and truly global financial markets in history.

-The practice of representing assets or other rights with tokens on an existing blockchain, also known as “tokenization”, initially started on the Bitcoin blockchain using on-chain solutions and later drifted to other public blockchain networks due in part to scalability limitations on Bitcoin.
+The practice of representing assets or other rights with tokens on an existing blockchain, also known as “tokenization”, initially started on the Bitcoin blockchain using solutions that relied on committing data inside of Bitcoin UTXOs, and later drifted to other public blockchain networks due in part to scalability limitations on Bitcoin.
 As mentioned, the Lightning Network has largely solved the scalability problem for Bitcoin itself, and a future can therefore be envisioned where the opening and closing of Lightning channels in BTC will represent the majority of on-chain transactions in the Bitcoin blockchain.
-In this scenario, blockspace is far too scarce and costly to also support a fully dynamic and adaptable tokenized financial market, even if most tokenized assets with higher liquidity are exchanged on Lightning.
+However, even in this scenario, blockspace is far too scarce and costly to also support a fully dynamic and adaptable tokenized financial market, even if most tokenized assets with higher liquidity are exchanged on Lightning.

 The Lightning Network requires on-chain transactions for both initial channel creation and final settlement of payments through channel closure, and having more than a single token over the Bitcoin blockchain means that payment channels must be opened and closed for all the tokens involved, at least as “assets at the edges”(1).
 Since the predominant use-case of tokenization is the issuance of financial instruments, many tokenized assets (henceforth simply “tokens”) will therefore likely not have enough liquidity and adoption to be easily exchanged over Lightning in the foreseeable future, especially tokens representing, for example, shares and obligations of relatively small companies and entities.
 Even for tokens with higher liquidity, a well-connected network of payment channels might still take years to develop properly.